Yoganataa/tiktok-live-recorder-ts/README.md

 A modern TypeScript implementation of TikTok Live Recorder with enhanced error handling and professional architecture.

+> **📍 Based on:** This project is a TypeScript rewrite and enhancement of the original [tiktok-live-recorder](https://github.com/Michele0303/tiktok-live-recorder) by [Michele0303](https://github.com/Michele0303).
+>
+> This version includes significant improvements in code architecture, error handling, type safety, and modern JavaScript/TypeScript patterns.

 ## 🔧 Installation

 ### Prerequisites